Submissions to The Law Review and The Law Review Online

 Our editors always seek to review articles within a few weeks after receiving them, but it might take longer to reach a decision when submission volumes are high.
 If we are unable to extend a publication offer, we will notify the author promptly.

-When the Law Review decides to publish an article, we contact the author immediately to extend an offer.
-We always allow the author seven days to decide whether to accept the offer.
 If the author needs additional time to decide whether to accept an offer of publication, we will likely grant an extension.

-II.
 Light Edit Policy